Dental Implants by Specialists at IMPrESS Perio Implant Center Vancouver Burnaby BC

 Six reasons why you should consider implants instead of other solutions

-- Anchoring dental implants in the jawbone stimulates bone tissue and gums, ensuring an attractive, esthetic result while helping to maintain facial structures
+- Anchoring dental implants in the jawbone stimulates bone tissue and gums, ensuring an attractive, aesthetic result while helping to maintain facial structures.

 Who does this procedure?